kinectron/kinectron/memory-bank/progress.md

   - Installation and usage instructions are comprehensive
   - Development workflows are well-documented
   - Known issues and their solutions are documented
+  - Documentation is streamlined with reduced redundancy
+  - All npm commands reflect the monorepo structure

 ### Block API Calls Button Implementation